kr-colab/discoal/README.md

-	 -wd tau (sweep happend tau generations ago- deterministic sweep) -wn tau (sweep happend tau generations ago- neutral sweep) -ls tau leftRho (stochastic sweep some genetic distance to the left of the simulated window--specified by leftRho=4Nr) similarly, ld and ls simulate deterministic and neutral sweeps to the left of the window, respectively -f first frequency at which selection acts on allele (F0; sweep models only) -uA rate at which adaptive mutation recurs during the sweep phase (sweep models only) -N sweepEffectivePopnSize (sweep models only)
+	 -wd tau (sweep happend tau generations ago- deterministic sweep) -wn tau (sweep happend tau generations ago- neutral sweep) -ls tau leftRho (stochastic sweep some genetic distance to the left of the simulated window--specified by leftRho=4Nr) similarly, ld and ln simulate deterministic and neutral sweeps to the left of the window, respectively -f first frequency at which selection acts on allele (F0; sweep models only) -uA rate at which adaptive mutation recurs during the sweep phase (sweep models only) -N sweepEffectivePopnSize (sweep models only)